raghudevan/learn-webapp/README.md

     git clone https://github.com/raghudevan/learn-webapp.git
     ```

+    > Fun fact: clone is git terminology for making a local copy of the project for yourself

     > This will make a directory **learn-webapp** in the the directory where you run this command

 2. Get into the directory and install the dependencies